France in the American Revolutionary War: Other battles

 Other important battles between the French and the British were spaced out around the world, from the West Indies to India.
 France's navy at first dominated in the West Indies, capturing Dominica, Grenada, Saint Vincent, Tobago but losing St. Lucia at the beginning of the war.
 After the siege of Yorktown the French returned to the West Indies and were successful in taking St. Kitts (despite a naval defeat), Montserrat as well as Demerara and Essequibo in South America by February 1782.
 A planned Franco-Spanish invasion of Jamaica was aborted after the decisive Battle of the Saintes in 1782.
 This put French forces on the defensive in the Caribbean although the French captured the Turks and Caicos Islands at the end of the war.

 In European waters, France and Spain joined forces with the entry of Spain into the war in 1779.
 An attempted invasion of Britain was a failure due to a variety of factors.
-A French invasion of Jersey ended in defeat.
+Two attempted French invasions of Jersey in 1779 and 1781 ended in defeat.
 French and Spanish forces captured Minorca in February 1782 but the Great Siege of Gibraltar the largest operation of the war from 1779 to 1783, was unsuccessful in either storming the place, or preventing repeated British relief of its garrison.

 In India, British troops gained control of French outposts in 1778 and 1779, sparking the Kingdom of Mysore, a longtime French ally, to begin the Second Anglo-Mysore War.
 Allied with the French, the Mysoreans for a time threatened British positions on the east coast.
 A French fleet commanded by the Bailli de Suffren fought a series of largely inconclusive battles with a British fleet under Sir Edward Hughes, and the only major military land action, the 1783 Siege of Cuddalore, was cut short by news that a preliminary peace had been signed.
-The French failed to attain their goal of regaining territories in India that were lost in the Seven Years war.
-The British fought on with Mysores until that conflict ended as status quo ante bellum in 1784.
+The French failed to attain their goal of regaining territories in India that were lost in the Seven Years' War.
+The British fought on with Mysore until that conflict ended as status quo ante bellum in 1784.